Witness History at the Battle of 1797 Reenactment

 The reenactment

-The Fixed Regiment of Puerto Rico is commanded by Lt Colonel Hector Diaz.
-This regiment of living history volunteers is impressive (you will occasionally see them participating in other activities at the forts).
+The Fixed Regiment of Puerto Rico is a regiment of living history volunteers are impressive (you will occasionally see them participating in other activities at the forts).
 They will be dressed in white linen uniforms made to 18th century Spanish military code.

 We spent much of the afternoon speaking with a number of the "soldiers" or militia reenactors, and learned a lot of history about the attack on San Juan, their regiments, their real lives, and past living-history reenactments.
 These volunteers are really into it, and they love to have their pictures taken in uniform.
 It’s the volunteers that really made this a great event.
 I strongly recommend that, if you are in Puerto Rico during this time, you come into Old San Juan and see it for yourself.